Facts About Arteriosclerosis its Treatment and Prevention. Arteriosclerosis is also known as "Hardening of the Arteries"

 Arteriosclerosis is a potentially fatal condition where the bodies arteries tend to thicken with blockages and become non-elastic as a result of fat forming on artery walls.

 The formation of plaque, which is referred to as Arteriosclerosis and known as Arteriosclerotic Heart Disease, is often caused by cholesterol fats, nicotine, high blood pressure or abnormal sugar content in the blood.
 You become more susceptible to the disease as you grow old or if the disease runs in your family.
 Obesity and emotional stress also can contribute to arteriosclerosis disease onset, or its worsening condition.

 Arteriosclerosis reduces your blood circulation depriving the body organs of oxygenated blood.
 If Arteriosclerosis happens to the heart artery the consequence will be a heart attack; if a brain artery is affected the person will suffer paralysis and memory losses.
 The disease could impair the eyes, kidneys (Hyaline Arteriosclerosis), uterus and thyroid (Medical Calcific Sclerosis) or legs.

-The symptoms depend on the type of artery afflicted.
+Signs and symptoms of Arteriosclerosis depend on the type of artery blocked.
 Blockage of a heart artery leads to chest pain; hardening of brain (carotid) arteries causes numbness and dizziness.
 When Arteriosclerosis happens to the arteries of the legs you will experience cramps in your legs after even a slight exercise.
 The symptoms show only after the arteries become highly obstructed by plaque.

 If you have Arteriosclerosis the first thing to do is to change your lifestyle at once.
 Quit smoking, eat healthy foods and adhere to a regular exercise regime.
 Immersion baths, juice fast and water enema will improve your condition a lot.
 Lemon, a source of Vitamin P strengthens the arteries.
 Honey, Parsley, Garlic and Onions is also known to relieve Arteriosclerosis.